Common Fraud Problems

 Transactions conducted with stolen credit card information and left unnoticed by merchants or payment service providers end up in customer-issued chargebacks, which carry penalties as well as processing fees.
 This means that every $100 fraudulent transaction ends up, on average, costing $240, and if left unchecked, will result in the merchant being blocked from processing transactions.
 Cybercrime is now more lucrative than many other forms of organized crime, and organized fraudsters constantly update their methods as well as seek out new targets in order to turn a profit.
 With the increasing number of data leaks and high-profile hacks, the opportunity for cybercriminals to defraud businesses, as well as consumers, will only increase, costing $7 billion just in the eCommerce space.

 Understand the difference between the built-in fraud prevention tools vs. a dedicated service here.
+You can read more about payment gateway fraud here.

 Fake Accounts